RMerl/asuswrt-merlin/README-merlin.txt

             (same as Asus's code, except we won't enforce it to off in other scenarios, and will only do so if it was previously set to off).
+   - FIXED: Advanced wireless page broken on Internet Explorer, due to missing Array.IndexOf() support in IE (Asus bug, but I also blame Microsoft for this one)

 374.40 Beta 2 (5-March-2014)